nov-lang/nov/README.md

         _ => return err ; return early with the error }
 }
-; ! unwrap and returns the err if there is any let file = File.open("file.txt")!
+; .! unwrap and returns the err if there is any let file = File.open("file.txt").!

 let Option = (T: type) -> type {
     union {